RDFLib/rdflib-sqlalchemy/README.md

 Tested dialects are:

-- SQLite, using the built-in Python driver or, for Python 2.5, pysqlite
+- SQLite, using the built-in Python driver
 - MySQL, using the MySQLdb-python driver or, for Python 3, mysql-connector
 - PostgreSQL, using the psycopg2 driver or the pg8000 driver.